MODM coordination of clinical studies

 - Statistical methods applied to clinical trials

-- Pharmacovigilance, adverse event management
+- Pharmacovigilance, management of adverse events

 - Subcontracting management

-SPECIFIC SKILLS PROVIDED BY THE COURSE
+SPECIFIC SKILLS ACQUIRED THROUGH THE PROGRAM

-- Conducting a feasibility study
+- Knowing how to conduct a feasibility study

-- International regulations (ICH, FDA, CTD, etc.).
+- Mastering international regulations (ICH, FDA, CTD, etc.).

-- Knowing standard procedures
+- Know the standard procedures

 - Understanding the statistical methodology of clinical trials